trentlarson/endorser-mobile/README.md

 ... and edit it to include a field: 'public name = "ClassName...789"' ... and edit src/veramo/setup.js and add import for that file and add to `migrations` (and add to ALL_ENTITIES if there's a new table)
+... and edit the src/entity entry if you modified an existing table